bholmes/SimpleJIT/README.md

 The program will:
 1. Parse the instruction file
-2. Execute using the VM interpreter (always works)
+2. Execute using the VM interpreter (always works cross-platform)
-3. Attempt JIT compilation (may fail on some platforms due to security restrictions)
+3. Perform JIT compilation with automatic architecture detection (x64 or ARM64)
+4. Execute JIT-compiled native code for optimal performance
+5. Compare results between VM and JIT execution to ensure correctness

 ## Example Instruction Files